-5.0.5 Slave Multiplexing
+3.5.1 Slave Multiplexing

-To add several slaves to a single master, rd\data and rdy\cnt have to be multiplexed.
-Due to the fact that all rd\data signals are already registered by the slaves, a single pipeline stage will be enough for a large multiplexer.
-The selection of the multiplexer is also known at the transaction start but at least needed one cycle later.
+To add several slaves to a single master rd_data and rdy_cnt have to be multiplexed.
+Due to the fact that all rd_data signals are already registered by the slaves a single pipeline stage will be enough for a large multiplexer.
+The selection of the multiplexer is also known at the transaction start but needed at most in the next cycle.
 Therefore it can be registered to further speed up the multiplexer.

-5.0.6 Master Multiplexing
+3.5.2 Master Multiplexing

 SimpCon defines no signals for the communication between a master and an arbiter.
-However, it is possible to build a multi-master system with SimpCon.
-The SimpCon interface can be used as an interconnect between the masters and the arbiter and the arbiter and the slaves.
-In this case the arbiter acts as a slave for the master and as a master for the peripheral devices.
-An example of an arbiter for SimpCon, where JOP and a VGA controller are two masters for a shared main memory, can be found in [10].
-The same arbiter is also used to build a chip-multiprocessor version of JOP [12].
+However, it is possible to build a multi master system with SimpCon.
+The SimpCon interface can be used as interconnect between the masters and the arbiter and the arbiter and the slaves.
+In this case the arbiter acts as slave for the master and as master for the peripheral devices.
+An example of an arbiter for SimpCon, where JOP and a VGA controller are two masters for a shared main memory, can be found in [11].
+The same arbiter is also used to build a chip-multiprocessor version of JOP.